club-finder-manoa/club-finder-manoa.github.io/index.md

 *The solution*: The Club Finder Manoa application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.

 Club Finder Manoa has three user roles, all of whom login with their UH ID:
-  - Regular users browse the directory
+  - Regular users browse the directory and find clubs based on their interests
   - Club Admins have the ability to edit the data associated with their club
   - Super Admins make sure site content is appropriate and grant “club admin” privileges to selected users